Car-Rental Insurance and the Collision Damage Waiver (CDW)

-When you rent a car, you are liable for a very high deductible, sometimes equal to the entire value of the car.
-There are various ways you can limit your financial risk in case of an accident.
-Those needing a car for at least three weeks should look into leasing, which is tax-free and includes zero-deductible collision and theft insurance.
+When you rent a car, you can be liable for a very high deductible, sometimes equal to the entire value of the car.
+Fortunately, there's usually more than one way to limit your financial risk in case of an accident.

 Car-Rental Company CDW

-When purchasing CDW, the reduced deductibles can be substantial, with most hovering at about $1,000–1,500 (or more, depending on the car type).
-Most rental companies also offer a second tier of coverage (called "super CDW" or "zero-deductible") to buy down the deductible to or near zero (if you didn't opt for this when booking from home, expect to hear a sales pitch from the counter agent).
-This is pricey — figure about an additional $10–30 per day — but, for some travelers, it's worth the peace of mind is worth it.
+When purchasing CDW, the deductibles can still be substantial, with most hovering at about $1,000–1,500 (or more, depending on the car type).
+Most rental companies also offer a second tier of coverage, called "super CDW" or "zero-deductible coverage" to buy down the deductible to zero or near zero (if you didn't opt for this when booking from home, expect to hear a sales pitch from the counter agent).
+This is pricey — figure an additional $10–30 per day — but, for some travelers, the peace of mind is worth it.
 There's a huge comfort in knowing you can bring your car back in an unrecognizable shamble and say, "Sorry, I'm new in this country."

-If you have an accident, the rental company will charge your credit card for the value of the damage (up to the deductible amount) or, if the vehicle is stolen, the value of the deductible associated with theft.
-It's up to you to seek reimbursement for these charges from your credit-card company when you get home (you'll need to submit the police report and the car-rental company's accident report.
-(When deciding between rental companies, consider that American-based rental companies can be easier to work with if you have a claim to resolve.
+If you get in an accident, the rental company will charge your credit card for the value of the damage (up to the deductible amount) or, if the vehicle is stolen, the value of the deductible associated with theft.
+It's then up to you to seek reimbursement for these charges from your credit-card company when you get home.
+You'll need to submit the police report and the car-rental company's accident report.
+(When deciding between rental companies, consider that American-based rental companies can be easier to work with if you have a claim to resolve.)